KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

   tooltip and provides a more detailed description if needed.
 * An "icon", which is shown in menus and on buttons for the action
 * "Flags" which include:
-    * `AF_ACTIVATE` which indicates that the tool enters an active state
+    * `AF_ACTIVATE` which indicates that the tool enters an active state.
+When a tool is active it will keep receiving UI events, such as mouse clicks or key presses, which are normally handled in an event loop (see TOOL_INTERACTIVE::Wait()).
 * A parameter, which allows different actions to call the same function with different effects, for example "step left" and "step right".